Samsung/tizen-docs/docs/application/dotnet/guides/libraries/opentk/index.md

 After setting up the OpenTK development environment, you can quickly create graphic applications with the OpenGL&reg; ES 2.0, such as ambient applications, games, dynamic partial, physics effect.

+For more information on how to create a .NET application with OpenTK on Tizen, see [Quickstart](quickstart.md).

 The OpenTK app offers the following features:

 -   Create graphics with the OpenGL&reg; ES 2.0.